Chipman, New Brunswick: History

+In 2018, a controversy arose when a "straight pride" flag, designed by local resident Glenn Bishop, was raised in Chipman but removed the next day due to public outcry and criticism of its potential harm to the LGBTQ+ community.
+Bishop claimed the removal as discrimination against straight people.

-On 1 January 2023, Chipman amalgamated with the village of Minto and all or part of five local service districts to form the new village of Grand Lake.
+On 1 January 2023, Chipman was amalgamated with the village of Minto and all or part of five local service districts to form the new village of Grand Lake.
 The community's name remains in official use.